acl21/Mouse_Cursor_Control_Handsfree/README.md

 <img src="images/facial-landmarks-68.jpg" width=500 height=190/>
 </div>

-Using these predicted landmarks of the face, we can build appropriate features that will further allow us to detect certain actions, like using the eye-aspect-ratio (more on this below) to detect a blink or a wink, using the mouth-aspect-ratio to detect a yawn etc or maybe even a pout.
+Using these predicted landmarks of the face, we can build appropriate features that will further allow us to detect certain actions, like using the eye-aspect-ratio (more on this below) to detect a blink or a wink, using the mouth-aspect-ratio to detect a yawn etc. or maybe even a pout.
 In this project, these actions are programmed as triggers to control the mouse cursor.
 [PyAutoGUI](http://pyautogui.readthedocs.io) library was used to control the mouse cursor.

 ### Eye-Aspect-Ratio (EAR)
 You will see that Eye-Aspect-Ratio [[1](#references)] is the simplest and the most elegant feature that takes good advantage of the facial landmarks.
 EAR helps us in detecting blinks [[3](#references)] and winks etc.